 Building an Off Grid Cabin on a Budget

-Depending on whether you’re building your cabin on a permanent foundation or placing it on concrete blocks or stone pillars will also have a large impact on how much you will spend to build your own cabin.
+Depending on whether you’re building your cabin on a permanent foundation or placing it on concrete blocks or stone pillars will have a large impact on how much you will spend to build your own cabin.
 There’s a huge price difference in building a cabin on a concrete foundation compared to placing it on concrete blocks or stone pillars.
 Septic, water, and power are the three big concerns after shelter.

 So…Where do you start?
 With the land.